jimdigriz/freeradius-oauth2-perl/README.md

 ## Target RADIUS Server

-You require a Debian 'wheezy' 7.x server that is plumbed into [Debian Backports](http://backports.debian.org/), which if you have not done already is just a case of running:
+Required is a Debian 'wheezy' 7.x server that is plumbed into [Debian Backports](http://backports.debian.org/), which if you have not done already is just a case of running:

     sudo cat <<'EOF' > /etc/apt/sources.list.d/debian-backports.list
     deb http://http.debian.net/debian wheezy-backports main